 Ben took up golf in 2007 as a form of recreation and rehabilitation.
 He has played in many amputee and pro-am tournaments and taught hundreds with a disability.

-After running a series of disability golf clinics in Queensland, Ben met James from Empower Golf.
-They realised that they shared a common journey and common goals.
-Since then, Ben has run Empower Golf in Queensland arranging disability golf clinics and growing the game.
+After running a series of disability golf clinics in Queensland from 2008 to 2014 for amputee golfers.
+In July 2014 Ben met James from Empower Golf, they realised that they shared a common journey and common goals.
+Since mid 2014, Ben has run Empower Golf in Queensland.
+In recent years Ben has branched out and now you can find him assisting clinics and PGA Professionals around the country, arranging disability golf clinics and growing the game for thousands of participants.